← All posts

 What it does well vs OptiCutter

-• Grain direction logic.
-None of the web tools have this.
-MaxCut tracks grain across parts in an assembly.
+• Grain direction logic that no web tool, OptiCutter included, attempts - it matches grain across parts in an assembly.

-• Edgebanding.
-Tracks edgebanding per part edge, costs it into the project, prints it on the cutting sheet.
+• Edgebanding tracked per edge, costed into the job, printed on the cutting sheet.

-• Generous free tier.
-MaxCut Lite is more capable than many paid web tools.
+• A free version with real reach.
+MaxCut Lite outdoes several paid web tools.

 Where it falls short vs OptiCutter